OT-CONTAINER-KIT/helm-charts/charts/redis-operator/readme.md

 ## Introduction

 This Helm chart deploys the redis-operator into your Kubernetes cluster.
-The operator facilitates the deployment, scaling, and management of Redis clusters and oter Redis resources provided by the OpsTree Solutions team.
+The operator facilitates the deployment, scaling, and management of Redis clusters and other Redis resources provided by the OpsTree Solutions team.

 ## Pre-requisites